-Wandering Jew will grow to be about 14 inches tall at maturity, with a spread of 14 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
+Purple Wandering Jew will grow to be about 14 inches tall at maturity, with a spread of 14 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is not originally from North America.
-It can be propagated by cuttings.
+This is a selected variety of a species not originally from North America.
+It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.